-The Directors are responsible for the maintenance and integrity of the Company's website, www.equitas.co.uk.
-Legislation in the UK governing the preparation and dissemination of financial statements may differ from legislation in other jurisdictions.
+The directors are responsible for the maintenance and integrity of the company's website.
+Legislation in the United Kingdom governing the preparation and dissemination of financial statements may differ from legislation in other jurisdictions.

 Charitable and political donations

 The Group has not made any charitable or political donations in the year and will not make any political donations.
 The Directors do not intend to make any charitable donations, but will keep this under review.